Don’t endanger yourself!

-Learn about White nose syndrome that is killing our bats.
+Learn about White-nose syndrome that is killing our bats.

 Adult Bats (Rabies vectors in PA):

-Learn about White nose syndrome that is killing our bats.
+Learn about White-nose syndrome that is killing our bats.

 Groundhogs (Rabies vectors in PA):

 It is very unusual to find a baby.
 If one is found, it probably needs special attention.
 If the mother is killed, the babies may wander out of the burrow because they are hungry.
-Sometimes, the babies are washed out of the burrow during a rain storm.
+Sometimes, the babies are washed out of the burrow during a rainstorm.
 Although rare, these animals have been found to contract rabies.

 Bear and Bobcats:

 These animals can be very dangerous and should only be handled by professionals.
 It is recommended to call the Game Commission (or your local Fish and Game) for assistance.
 Even babies can be dangerous.
-If the babies are newborn or they don't have their eyes open, they can be taken directly to a rehabilitator if it is certain the mother is not returning.
+If the babies are newborns or they don't have their eyes open, they can be taken directly to a rehabilitator if it is certain the mother is not returning.
 Otherwise, it is best to call the Game Commission.
 They are much better equipped to handle these animals and take them to the proper facility.

 Carefully place a box over the animal, then slide a piece of cardboard underneath the box to contain the animal, being careful not to injure the animal in the process.
 A suitable box would be a recycling bin with holes in the bottom.
 Then bricks (or another heavy object) can be placed on the top of the box until help arrives.
-A plastic bowl could be used for a smaller animal such as a bat.
+A plastic bowl could be used for a smaller animal, such as a bat.